 The content of Frisk.Friidrott is based on current scientific evidence, proven experience or best practice and has been developed via a working group consisting of researchers and practitioners involved in Swedish Athletics.

-Jenny Jacobsson, certified physiotherapist, PhD.
 Medical coordinator Swedish Athletics and post doctor at the Athletics Research Center (ARC), Linköping University.
 Primary research focus is on health and performance in athletics.
 Jenny has also undertaken post-graduate studies in biomechanics and completed a master (manips) at the University of Queensland, Australia.
+Member of The Medical Committee Swedish Athletics.

 Current research is focused on children & youth as well as adult elite athletes.
 The aim is to gain better understanding and knowledge of the health of athletes in order to prevent possible ill health.
 Jenny has been involved in Swedish Athletics for more than 20 years and since 2004 as head physiotherapist.
 She has also undergone the Swedish Athletics’s Child and Youth Coach educational programs and has a background as a youth coach in athletics.
 Works clinically in Stockholm.

 Sports medicine physician.
-Chair of The Medical Committee Swedish Athletics.
+Member of The Medical Committee Swedish Athletics.
 Member of the Medical Committee Swedish Football Association.
-Member of The Swedish Sports Confederation (RF’s) Anti-Doping Commission.

 Works clinically and is the head of the Neptune Clinic in Varberg.
 Club doctor in soccer, Falkenbergs FF.